novastone-media/MQTT-Client-Framework/README.md

 3. Right click on it and select "Show in Finder" option.
 4. Just drag and drop MQTTClient.framework to your project

+## Security Disclosure

+If you believe you have identified a security vulnerability with MQTT-Client-Framework, please report it to ios@novastonemedia.com and do not post it to a public issue tracker.

 ## Thanks

 This project was originally written by [Christoph Krey](https://github.com/ckrey).